photos by David Garrison at Pexels

 Once you start to listen to your thoughts, these are the most common esteem-lowering negative thoughts you will likely catch first:

 Not all forms of negative thinking are as obvious as the above.
-Some of the ones that can erode your esteem the most are far more insidious, such as:
+Some of the ones that can erode your esteem the most are far more insidious, such as the following.

 What do I do if my negative thinking is destroying my self-esteem?